American Indian Studies: Since Time Immemorial

 Upon social studies curriculum adoption, a school district shall incorporate curricula about nearest tribes’ histories, cultures, and governments.
 School districts meet the requirements by using the state-developed curriculum AND incorporating elements that are regionally specific.

 School districts shall collaborate with OSPI on curricular areas regarding tribal government and history that are statewide in nature, such as the concept of tribal sovereignty and the history of federal policy towards federally recognized Indian tribes.

 Seattle Public Schools Curriculum

-Teachers are expected to teach Since Time Immemorial curriculum in every grade.
+Teachers are expected to teach district approved tribal history curriculum and Since Time Immemorial curriculum in every grade.

 - Twulshootseed—Lushootseed Native Lands Maps & Resources

 - Daybreak Star Radio–Indigenize the Airwaves

 - Muckleshoot Food Sovereignty Project

 - National Museum of the American Indian